Cosync/CosyncJWTSwift/README.md

 **appToken** : String - this contains the application token for CosyncJWT (usually retrieved from the Keys section of the Cosync Portal.

 **cosyncRestAddress** : String - this optional parameter contains the HTTPS REST API address for the CosyncJWT service.
-The default is 'https://rest.cosync.net' if not specified.
+The default is 'https://sandbox.cosync.net' if not specified.

+For self-hosted versions of the CosyncJWT server, the **cosyncRestAddress** is the HTTPS REST API address of the self-hosted server.

+This function does not throw any exceptions.

 ### Example